When it comes to your video marketing strategy, there are a lot of moving parts to take into account besides for the video creation.

 If you already have videos created, search for keywords that are a fit and make sense to target for the content that you already have on hand.

 If you haven’t created any video content yet, then start with your keyword research data and use that to steer what videos you do create.
 Which topics are most popular?
 What content can you create that fills a need people are actively searching for?
+Then head to our video maker to create videos that resonate with your audience and align with your seo research.

 With keyword data and solid optimization, you can accomplish anything.